-What is the Model P-1400?
-The Model P-1400 is an inductive loop processor that monitors and analyzes signals from four inductive loops each equipped with an independent check loop.
+What is the Model U-1400?
+The Model U-1400 is an inductive loop processor that monitors and analyzes signals from four inductive loops each equipped with an independent check loop.
 An occupied / unoccupied signal as well as health status is generated for each loop for internal processing.
-In addition, an isolated vital input is provided to permit the inclusion of various logic elements within the internal processing equations.
-The internal loop occupancy bits and the auxiliary input can be logically combined and mapped to control two vital outputs; one main vital output and one auxiliary vital output.
-The main and the auxiliary vital outputs can be controlled by any combination of the four loops and/or the vital input.
-A loop failure will deactivate either vital output that the loop status input and/or loop health status input is programmed to control.
+In addition, four isolated vital inputs are provided to permit the inclusion of various logic elements within the internal processing equations.
+The internal loop occupancy bits and the auxiliary inputs can be logically combined and mapped to control eight vital outputs; four main vital outputs and four auxiliary vital outputs.
+The main vital outputs can be controlled by any combination of the four loops and/or the four vital inputs.
+The auxiliary vital outputs can be controlled by any combination of the four vital inputs and/or the health status of each loop input.
+A loop failure will deactivate the vital output that the loop status input and/or loop health status input is programmed to control.
 The check loop circuits are programmed to periodically simulate rail equipment within the loop detection areas as a means of verifying loop integrity.
 The vital outputs utilize AC coupled drive circuitry and the vital inputs are continuously monitored and tested to validate they are in the correct state.

-How does the Model P-1400 differ from other processors?
+How does the Model U-1400 differ from other processors?
 High-speed digital processing continuously monitors and updates the detection parameters of four independent loop circuits.
-The P-1400 will not "de-tune" or lose sensitivity and can maintain the presence of rail equipment as long as it remains in the loop detection zone.
+The U-1400 will not "de-tune" or lose sensitivity and can maintain the presence of rail equipment as long as it remains in the loop detection zone.
 This "infinite presence" mode of operation assures long term detection of equipment left standing within the detection zone.

 Why four loop inputs?
 The four loops provide consistent and reliable detection throughout the long detection zone required for switch and side-swipe protection.
 Older technology processors were subject to several problems because they could only monitor a single long loop.
 The distance traveled into a single long loop before detection occurs varies greatly depending on the type of rail equipment.
 Detection of the equipment can also be dropped prior to the vehicle clearing the loop.
 The detection drop point can vary greatly depending on the size of the equipment.
-This is amplified when equipment is present within the detection zone for extended periods of time.
+This effect is amplified when equipment is present within the detection zone for extended periods of time.
 By utilizing four loops, the effects of environmental tracking are minimized to retain predictable detection and dropout points when equipment enters or exits the detection zone.
 The four loop configuration is more stable than a single long loop and is also less likely to respond to rail movement or the making and breaking of rail joints.

 How are the processor loop inputs configured?
 There are numerous specialty applications for railroad signal loop processors.
 These applications are often dependent upon the original engineering and design of the signal system.
-The P-1400 has the capability to provide occupancy detection where conventional track circuits cannot.
-Conditions such as low ballast, rusty rail, or sections of track where salt is present have no effect of the operation of the Model P-1400.
+The U-1400 has the capability to provide occupancy detection where conventional track circuits cannot.
+Conditions such as low ballast, rusty rail, or sections of track where salt is present have no effect of the operation of the Model U-1400.